 LEXINGTON, N.C.
 (Sept.
-20, 2018) – In conjunction with its Seventh Annual Grief and Loss Professional Conference, Hospice of Davidson County is hosting a free community grief workshop at Davidson County Community College.
+17, 2019) – In conjunction with its Eighth Annual Grief and Loss Professional Conference, Hospice of Davidson County is hosting a free community lecture at J. Smith YMCA in Lexington.

-The registration fee for the one-day conference is $85, $70 per person for three or more attending from the same organization and $60 for clergy, educators and students.
+The registration fee for the one-day conference is $85 per person, $70 per person for three or more individuals representing the same organization, $60 for clergy and educators and $40 for students.
 Lunch is included with registration.

 The conference is approved for six continuing education credits via The Association for Death Education and Counseling and the North Carolina Board of Funeral Service and the National Board for Certified Counselors.